 Navigate schematics, access node information, and handle node inputs that have different bit-depths, with several improvements in Batch and BFX that are based on user feedback.

-This feature was first made exclusively available to Autodesk Maintenance Subscription customers as part of Extension 2 for Autodesk Flame 2015 software.
+This feature was first made exclusively available to customers on a maintenance plan as part of Extension 2 for Autodesk Flame 2015 software.

 Perform 3D compositing as fast as 2D with exceptional speed and an interactive workflow.
 Get a broad range of innovative tools for 3D visual effects, compositing, and advanced graphics within a tightly integrated creative environment.